Real Estate Witch

 zillow-home-value-estimator-comps

-It brings you to a new screen with a list of eight to 10 recent home sales in your area, including each home’s key information (beds, baths, sq. ft., and sale price per sq. ft.)
+It brings you to a new screen with a list of eight to 10 recent home sales in your area, including each home's key information (beds, baths, square feet, and sale price per square feet).

 zillow-add-to-my-zestimate

-Zillow makes choosing your comps easy as it compares your home and its comps line-by-line, listing each home’s key information (beds, baths, sq. ft., etc).
+Zillow makes choosing your comps easy as it compares your home and its comps line-by-line, listing each home's key information (beds, baths, square feet, and so on).

 You can also view each listing on Zillow to compare interior photos and choose a home that’s similar to yours in condition and upgrades.